Rud156/ShooterGame/README.md

 ## TODOs (Current)

-- [ ] Add Damage and Health Systems (Both must be modifiable by effects)
+- [ ] Polish Pass
+    - [ ] Type 1 Character - Default Call of Duty Character
+    - [ ] Type 2 Character - Water Bender
+    - [ ] Type 3 Character - Darkness Incarnated
+    - [ ] Type 4 Character - Grenadier
-- [ ] Use UIToolkit to make the UI
+    - [ ] Type 5 Character - Engineer

 ## TODOs (Future)

-### All characters heals HP when not in combat after sometime.
+> All characters heals HP when not in combat after sometime.

 - [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
 - [ ] For Networking currently use Netcode for GameObjects as of now